machbarschaft/service-api-ng/terraform/README.md

 - Cloud DNS must be set up - we did this into another project, which allows us to manipulate DNS entries but keep the project longer than the ones holding the respective objects.
 - [https://www.google.com/webmasters/verification/home](https://www.google.com/webmasters/verification/home) add email address of terraform user
-- Add CNAME records for every subdomain in form `CNAME SUBDOMAIN ghs.googlehosted.com`
+- Add CNAME records for every subdomain in form `CNAME SUBDOMAIN ghs.googlehosted.com` - we need to check if this is still required after moving name server to GCP.
-- Set secret PROJECT_ID_STA in GitHub
+- Set secret PROJECT_ID_STA / PROJECT_ID_PRD in GitHub.
-- Set secret GCLOUD_AUTH_STA in GitHub
+- Set secret GCLOUD_AUTH in GitHub - we utilize TF user currently, which must be replaced by another user with less permissions / roles.